Key Takeaways

 FDA-Approved Uses

-The first key difference between the four semaglutide options is FDA approval:
+The first key difference between the four options is FDA approval:

 - Wegovy: Approved for weight loss (BMI ≥30 or ≥27 and a comorbidity)